 We can’t restore every river and creek to its natural state, but we can help protect and improve them.
-Each year we invest $65 million doing this, while balancing the needs of the community, costs and safety.
+Each year we undertake a significant program of works to achieve this, while balancing the needs of the community, costs and safety.

 Our work includes:

 - cutting grass

 - planting native vegetation